michaeljsteel/NumBAT/docs/source/install.rst

 #.
 Install the Gmsh mesh generation tool at `this page <https://gmsh.info>`_.
    Just the main Gmsh installer is fine.
 The SDK and other features are not required.

-   Install the Gmsh application into your Applications folder by dragging the Gmsh icon into Applications.
+   **Note:** After the installer has run, you must move the Gmsh application into your Applications folder by dragging the Gmsh icon into Applications.

 #.
 Install a current gcc (we used gcc)::